matzegoebel/WRFlux/README.md

 When spatial averaging is switched on in the post-processing, the mean flux in the averaging direction only uses temporal averaging to allow differentiation in that direction.
 Then, the interior points become irrelevant and only the boundary points matter.

 Map-scale factors are taken care of as described in WRF's [technical note](https://www2.mmm.ucar.edu/wrf/users/docs/technote/contents.html).
+Thus, WRFlux is suited for idealized and real-case applications.
 All output variables are decoupled from the map-scale factors.

 The online flux averaging uses potential temperature perturbation ![](https://latex.codecogs.com/svg.latex?\theta_\mathrm{p}=\theta-300\,\mathrm{K}) like WRF itself.